AdiArolkar10/internship-task2--Exploratory-Data-Analysis-Netflix-Titles-/README.md

+📌 Note: This task is part of a structured internship to reinforce basic ML skills.
+It’s not meant to reflect my current skill level or portfolio quality.

 # 📊 Netflix Dataset EDA

 This project performs **Exploratory Data Analysis (EDA)** on the **Netflix Movies and TV Shows dataset**, focusing on content distribution, missing data handling, and trends over time.